DUI Process & Common Defenses

 During a later proceeding in front of the court, DUI defense attorneys can bring a motion to reduce bail.
 The judge decides whether to reduce bail and will consider the defendant’s risk of flight and danger to the public.
 In a felony case, if the DUI defense attorneys ask for an O.R. release, the court will most likely set the matter for another hearing and order a pre-trial services report on the defendant.
 This process usually takes a week.

 Preliminary hearings only occur in felony Aggravated DUI cases that are not started by a grand jury indictment.
 In Arizona, a preliminary hearing is necessary (unless there is an indictment) and here the Judge determines whether or not there is sufficient evidence or probable cause to support the charges against a defendant and bind the case over to Superior Court for trial.
 During a preliminary hearing, the District Attorney or the Judge can add additional charges and order the defendant back into custody even if they are already out on bail.

-  If you have been charged with felony Aggravated DUI, don’t take chances with your freedom.
-Contact the Phoenix and Tucson area DUI defense attorneys at David Wroblewski & Associates to discuss your case at no cost to you.
+If you have been charged with felony Aggravated DUI, do not take chances with your freedom.
+Contact the Phoenix and Tucson area DUI defense attorneys at Phillips Law Group to discuss your case at no cost to you.